 Then it’s time for The Main Event.
 And math.
 (Math.
 Gaaaaaaahhhh…)

 To decide the presidential candidates everyone at the caucus will divide up into groups.
 Everyone who supports the Professor (for example) will gather in one corner, those who support Mary-Ann will congregate in another corner, the Skipper’s supporters will all find a place over yonder, etc., and the Gilligan supporter will stand awkwardly by himself over by the wall.

 Each precinct is given a certain number of delegates that will represent that precinct at the county level a few months later.
-The number of delegates is decided ahead of time based on the district’s population (or magic, I can’t tell really), but it always seems fair enough.
-The precinct captain will use a formula (the number of supporters in the group times the number of precinct delegates, divided by the number of caucus participants) to determine how many people need to be in each group in order to get a delegate for their candidate.
+The number of delegates is decided ahead of time based on the district’s population and voting record (or magic, I can’t tell really), but it always seems fair enough.
+The precinct chair will use a formula (the number of supporters in the group times the number of precinct delegates, divided by the number of caucus participants) to determine how many people need to be in each group in order to get a delegate for their candidate.

 As an example, if a precinct has four delegates, there are two hundred participants, and one hundred of those participants are standing in Ginger’s corner, you’d multiply one hundred by four to get four hundred, then divide that by two hundred to get a grand total of… Two.
 So of the four delegates the precinct has, two of them will will represent Ginger’s group.
 (Note: Most caucuses in Plymouth County are considerably smaller and generally have about twenty-five or thirty participants.
 I used the two hundred figure because that’s what the example I’m reading right now used and I haven’t had enough coffee yet this morning to think up my own example.
 Math.
 Gaaaaaaahhh…)